dingherself/love-gender-sex/handouts/_posts/2026-03-29-agnes-stone-stryker.md

 ---
 layout: post
-title: "From Study of Trans phenomenon to Trans Studies: Agnes, Stone, and Stryker"
+title: "From Study of Trans Phenomenon to Trans Studies: Agnes, Stone, and Stryker"
 module: "Gender"
 ---